wasm-rs/async-executor/README.md

 ## Supported targets

-Currently, it's been only tested on `wasm32-unknown-unknown`, but excluding `cooperative` functionality, it may work on other wasm32 and non-wasm32 targets.
+Currently, it's been only tested on `wasm32-unknown-unknown` and, excluding `cooperative` functionality, it passes tests under [wasmtime](https://wasmtime.dev/) and [wasmer](https://wasmer.io/) with `wasm32-wasi` target.
 Further testing is to be completed.

 ## Notes